AdityaPrasad275/Leetcode_DSA/Tries/Word Search II.md

 m = nummber of cells or rows * columns
 l = max length of words

-The time complexity can also be written as or $O(m*4^l)$.
+The time complexity can also be written as or $O(m\cdot 4^l)$.
 We have a 4 in the time complexity because we are searching in 4 directions.
 The $3^{l-1}$ comes from the fact that we are not searching in the direction we came from.
 So we have 3 choices for the next letter.
 This is a very important observation.

 Space: $O(n)$ -> n = total number of letters in dictionary (no overlap in Trie)